-There are many partners working in the health and education field, who mainly deliver vertical programmes.
-The Commonwealth Secretariat builds upon these and acts as a low-cost, high value catalyst to enhance effectiveness of cross-sector governance systems that enable Democracy, Development and Diversity, through its unique position in:
+The Commonwealth Secretariat builds upon the ‘vertical programme’ approach taken by many partners to provide an overarching low-cost, high value catalytic approach to enhance effectiveness of cross-sector governance systems that enable Democracy, Development and Diversity.
+HEU has a unique position in:

 – Ministerial meetings: The Commonwealth Health and Education Ministerial meetings and unique convening power, provides global advocacy and influence on the other international organisations, Heads of Government and Ministerial meetings in other sectors on key strategic levers that enhance the relevance of health and education for wider outcomes.

 – The Health Ministers meeting 2017 is on: Sustainable Financing of UHC as an Essential Component for Global Security Including the Reduction of All Forms of Violence’.

 – The Education Ministers Conference in 2018 will be on: Climate change and Sustainable Development.

 – Ministerial Action Plans – and implementation mechanisms have been developed to take forward tangible actions across the Commonwealth, including:

 Our health and education policy frameworks promote good governance and accountable, co-ordinated systems that are sustainably financed for long-term solutions that enable self-sufficiency and the efficient delivery of vertical programmes and services.
 Whilst the Commonwealth Curriculum outlines the core skills needed to promote good governance across all the SDGS.